Helping Parents Navigate a Complex System

-Project IMPACT works with parents who have lost their children to foster care, helping them to create safe and loving homes and achieve fast, permanent reunifications.
+Project IMPACT (Interventions to Maintain Parents and Children Together) works with parents who have lost their children to foster care, helping them to create safe and loving homes and achieve fast, permanent reunifications.

-- Help birth parents access services and assistance so they can overcome their personal problems surrounding abuse, neglect, and delinquency;
+- Help birth parents access services and assistance so they can overcome their personal problems surrounding abuse, neglect, and delinquency

-- Assist parents in dealing with the anger, guilt, and trauma that results from having their children taken away;
+- Assist parents in dealing with the anger, guilt, and trauma that results from having their children taken away

-- Encourage parents to advocate for their interests and understand their rights;
+- Encourage parents to advocate for their interests and understand their rights

 - Forge a positive partnership between birth parents and CV staff.